BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

  - *We are always located somewhere in the file system*
  - *It is possible to be located in more than one place at once*
- - *You can’t choose multiple options after a command*
+ - *You can choose multiple options after a command*
  - *Changing one directory at a time is the same as providing the full path to the final destination
  - *Environmental variables are preceded by `$`*